mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script to change loacal variables
+script to write global variables